What Are HEIC Files? The Simple, Technical Guide

 Q: Do Live Photos use HEIC?

-A: The still frame is HEIC by default on modern iPhones; the motion component uses efficient video encoding (HEVC).
+A: The still frame is HEIC by default on modern iPhones.
+The motion part uses efficient video encoding (HEVC).

 In Conclusion

-HEIC is JPEG—just smarter.
-You get similar quality at smaller sizes, automatic compatibility when sharing from Apple apps, and simple settings to switch back to JPEG if your workflow demands it.
-If you want to store more photos without sacrificing how they look, HEIC is an easy win!
+HEIC is like JPEG, just more efficient.
+You get similar quality at smaller sizes, automatic compatibility when sharing from Apple apps, and simple settings to switch back to JPEG if your workflow needs it.
+If you want to store more photos without changing how they look, HEIC is a clear choice.

 AI Art Generator Unleash your creativity with our AI Creator Studio and turn your text into art